ethanfurman/aenum/aenum/doc/aenum.rst

 .. :synopsis:: enumerations are sets of symbolic names bound to unique,
     constant values; namedtuples are fixed- or variable-length tuples with the positions addressable by field name as well as by index;
-    constants are classes where all values are constant.
+    constants are classes of named constants that cannot be rebound.
 .. :moduleauthor:: Ethan Furman <ethan@stoneleaf.us>

 ----------------